-Part of Day & Length Description Recess/Play 1 (20 minutes) This recess takes place outdoors whenever possible.
+Part of Day & Length Description This recess takes place outdoors whenever possible.
 When possible, research-supported training in the facilitation of play (e.g., by Playworks) should be provided to the staff members involved, and equipment made available on the playground should be informed by relevant research.
 In addition, children are never denied Recess/Play for disciplinary reasons.
-Community Time (20 minutes) In this portion of the day, children engage in instruction designed to support their development of self-awareness, self-management, social awareness, relationship skills, responsible decision-making, as well as creativity, agency, and cultural identity.
+Recess/Play 1 (20 minutes) In this portion of the day, children engage in instruction designed to support their development of self-awareness, self-management, social awareness, relationship skills, responsible decision-making, as well as creativity, agency, and cultural identity.
 Standards for reading literature are also frequently addressed during this time.
-Instruction is largely whole-group, often includes read alouds of narrative text, and sometimes incorporates small-group, partner, or individual learning activities.
+Instruction is largely wholegroup, often includes read alouds of narrative text, and sometimes incorporates small-group, partner, or individual learning activities.